Safest Teeth Whiteners

 After orthodontic treatment, teeth can move back into their original positions due to growth-related factors affecting the gums and tissues of the periodontal ligament.

 This is where retainers come in.
-These custom-made orthodontic appliances are designed to maintain the new position of your teeth after treatment.
+Retainers are custom-made orthodontic appliances designed to maintain the new position of your teeth after treatment.

 Getting older can also affect tooth movement.
-Because of this risk, retainers are necessary to ensure teeth stay straight long-term.
+Because of this risk, wearing retainers is necessary to ensure teeth stay straight long-term.

 Clear aligners (invisible aligners) are a removable type of orthodontic treatment that correct less severe cases of misaligned or crooked teeth.
 Invisible aligners are a flexible and convenient alternative to braces.